What is Otoplasty?

-Ear surgery, also known as Otoplasty, is a procedure that is performed to help correct a defect in the ear structure that is present at birth.
+Ear surgery, also known as Otoplasty, is a procedure that is performed in our center located in NJ & NYC to help correct a defect in the ear structure that is present at birth.
 As the child ages, the ears may become more prominent with development.
-This procedure may also be performed due to a mis-shapen ear that was caused by injury.
+This facial plastic procedure may also be performed due to a misshapen ear that was caused by injury.

 Otoplasty aims to create a natural ear shape while bringing proportion and balance to the ears and face.
-By correcting minor deformities or structural oddities, the results can have multiple benefits on self-esteem, confidence and overall appearance.
+The results can have multiple benefits on self-esteem, confidence, and overall appearance by correcting minor deformities or structural oddities.

-The ideal time for patients to undergo otoplasty is typically performed best with early recognition when the child is at the preschool or early elementary age.
-It is extremely common for patients to go through correction at this time, however, it may extend into early childhood years.
+Patients’ ideal time to undergo otoplasty is typically performed best with early recognition when the child is at preschool or early elementary age.
+It is extremely common for patients to go through a correction at this time.
+However, it may extend into the early childhood years.

 Procedure from Otoplasty

 There are two types of ear procedures: reconstructive or reduction.

 Reconstructive otoplasty is performed to fix deformities that were present at birth or caused by injury.
 Some patients may only have this procedure on one ear.
 However, a bilateral otoplasty may be necessary, in which both ears need to be reshaped or repositioned.